Bumper (car): Stringency reduced in 1982

 The recently elected Reagan administration had pledged to use cost–benefit analysis to reduce regulatory burdens on industry, which impacted this standard.

-As discussed in detail under Physics, prior to 1959, people believed the stronger the structure, including the bumpers, the safer the car.
+As discussed in detail under Physics, before 1959, people believed the stronger the structure, including the bumpers, the safer the car.
 A later analysis led to the understanding of crumple zones, rather than rigid construction that proved deadly to passengers because the force from impact went straight inside the vehicle and onto the passenger.

 NHTSA amended the bumper standard in May 1982, halving the front and rear crash test speeds for 1983 and newer car bumpers from 5 mph to 2.5 mph, and the corner crash test speeds from 3 mph to 1.5 mph.
 In addition, the zero-damage Phase II requirement was rolled back to the damage allowances of Phase I. At the same time, a passenger car bumper height requirement of 16 to 20 in was established for passenger cars.

 NHTSA evaluated the results of its change in 1987, noting it resulted in lower weight and manufacturing costs, offset by higher repair costs.

-Despite these findings, consumer and insurance groups both decried the weakened bumper standard.
-They presented the argument that the 1982 standard increased overall consumer costs without any attendant benefits except to automakers.
+Despite these findings, consumer and insurance groups decried the weakened bumper standard.
+They argued that the 1982 standard increased overall consumer costs without any attendant benefits except for automakers.
 In 1986, Consumers Union petitioned NHTSA to return to the Phase II standard and disclose bumper strength information to consumers.
 In 1990, NHTSA rejected that petition.